EdTeKLA/Cree-Tutor/README.md

 8. Install required python packages

+    a.)
 Navigate to the directory `CreeTutor` and run:

         pip3 install -r requirements.txt

-9. From the google drive folder https://drive.google.com/drive/u/3/folders/1X34CGcXmOzAP5MIJhRtImxXsohHejEP8 download and unzip the Alphabet, Words, and LetterPairs folders, and save them in the pathes given by settings_secret.py
+ b.)
+From the google drive folder https://drive.google.com/drive/u/3/folders/1X34CGcXmOzAP5MIJhRtImxXsohHejEP8 download and unzip the Alphabet, Words, and LetterPairs folders, and save them in the pathes given by settings_secret.py

-10. Create database "cree_tutor_db" and necessary tables.
+9. Create database "cree_tutor_db" and necessary tables.

    **How to: using psql commands**